-Great and Little Shelford Primary School recognises the vital role that parents and carers have to play in the teaching and learning of phonics and reading and the impact this has on writing skills and creativity.
+Great and Little Shelford Primary School recognises the vital role that parents and carers have to play in the teaching and learning of phonics and reading.
 In order to support them fully, briefing sessions are held for parents as appropriate throughout the school (especially in Reception with regard to the phases of letters and sounds) in order to develop parental knowledge in this area of the curriculum and equip parents fully to support their children.
 Parents are actively encouraged to seek advice from teachers and subject leaders should they have questions regarding the teaching and learning of phonics at school or how they can best support their children at home.